America and Prosperity

-The Lord answers: “[I]f My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.
+The Lord gives the answer: “[I]f My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.
 Now My eyes will be open and My ears attentive to prayer made in this place….
 But if you turn away and forsake My statutes and My commandments which I have set before you, and go and serve other gods, and worship them, then I will uproot them from My land which I have given them; and this house which I have sanctified for My name I will cast out of My sight, and will make it a proverb and a byword among all peoples….
 [E]veryone who passes by it will be astonished and say, “Why has the Lord done thus to this land and this house?”
 Then they will answer, “Because they forsook the Lord God of their fathers… and embraced other gods, and worshiped them and served them; therefore He has brought all this calamity on them” (2 Chronicles 7:14-22).

-Let the people of America return to God and seek His forgiveness “‘Return to Me, and I will return to you,’ says the Lord of hosts” (Malachi 3:7).
+Let the people of America return to God and seek His forgiveness.
+The Lord pleads: “‘Return to Me, and I will return to you,’ says the Lord of hosts” (Malachi 3:7).
 “Let all the earth fear the Lord; Let all the inhabitants of the world stand in awe of Him….
 Blessed is the nation whose God is the Lord” (Psalm 33:8,12).
 Once the people of America repent of their sins, they will be unshakable just as John Witherspoon stated once: “He who makes a people virtuous makes them invincible” (1815).

 In His service,